Comparing pricing models: how do you charge customers?

 1. The customer can easily price shop.

-3. The customer watches the clock whilst you are working, nervous that you are taking longer than you should as they are paying by the hour.
+3. The customer watches the clock while you are working, nervous you are taking longer than you should as they are paying by the hour.

 4. The tradesman ends up doing additional work for no extra money.
 For example, if the tradesman is finished in half an hour, the customer may notice this and ask them to do something else to fill in time.